 Chemistry is a vital part of any relationship, and can revolutionize a workplace.
 The most memorable and rewarding relationships will have a significant amount of chemistry.
 Once chemistry is found, it is important to nurture it, because it can dissipate over time without attention.

-Christiana, thank you for your hard work this past summer.
+Christiana, thank you for your hard work and dedication.
 We appreciated your contributions, but most of all, we appreciated you!

 What are you doing to build team chemistry among your team?